OpenElectionData/oedi/_academy/application-summarizing-the-polling-station-data.uk.md

 - What is in each row?
 - What is in each column?

-1.  [](#reference-1)The list is based on the 2008 list of polling stations for Ghana.
+[^1]: The list is based on the 2008 list of polling stations for Ghana.
 Some of the information may have been modified and adjusted to highlight the concepts here.
-2.  [](#reference-2)To install it, select the File tab, then choose "Options" near the end of the list on the left.
+[^2]: To install it, select the File tab, then choose "Options" near the end of the list on the left.
 In the new "Excel Options" window, select "Add-ins."
 "Analysis Toolpak" should be listed.
 Click to highlight it and then click "Go" at the bottom of that window.
 A new window will pop up called "Add-Ins."
 Under "Add-Ins Available", click the checkbox next to "Analysis Tookpak" and then click "OK."
 Now under the "Data" tab, you should have "Data Analysis" should appear as an option on the far right.